LaunchCodeEducation/skills-back-end-java/videos/intro-to-spring-boot-controllers/README.md

 - To run the application, click on the Gradle icon on the side, then go into *Tasks->application* and double-click *bootRun*

 <aside class="aside-note" markdown="1">
-If you don't see the Gradle side bar, click the pane icon in the bottom left and select *Gradle*.
+If you don't see the Gradle side bar, click the panel icon in the bottom left and select *Gradle*.

-Also note that you may not see the same output in the Gradle pane as is shown in the video.
+Also note that you may not see the same output in the Gradle panel as is shown in the video.
 You may see something that looks more like this:
 ![windows bootRun](images/windowsBootRun.png)

 If you do, click the circled icon to toggle the view so that it matches the one in the video.